mobxjs/mobx/README.md

 ## Credits

 MobX is inspired by reactive programming principles as found in spreadsheets.
 It is inspired by MVVM frameworks like in MeteorJS tracker, knockout and Vue.js.
-But MobX brings Transparent Functional Reactive Programming to the next level and provides a stand alone implementation.
+But MobX brings Transparent Functional Reactive Programming to the next level and provides a standalone implementation.
 It implements TFRP in a glitch-free, synchronous, predictable and efficient manner.

 A ton of credits for [Mendix](https://github.com/mendix), for providing the flexibility and support to maintain MobX and the chance to proof the philosophy of MobX in a real, complex, performance critical applications.